Sessions may not recall, but claims he hasn't lied

 [President Trump’s score is determined by subtracting his average job disapproval rating in the five most recent, methodologically sound public polls from his average approval rating, calculated in the same fashion.]

-SENATE GOP CONSIDER OBAMACARE REPEAL IN TAX BILL
+SENATE GOP INCLUDE OBAMACARE REPEAL IN TAX BILL

 Trump admin won’t change view on corporate tax rate - WSJ: “Treasury Secretary Steven Mnuchin said the Trump administration wouldn’t support tax legislation with a corporate tax rate of more than 20% as part of any future compromise between the House and the Senate.
 In an interview at The Wall Street Journal CEO Council gathering on Monday, Mr. Mnuchin ruled out any increase in the corporate tax rate to above 20%.
 ‘It’s not going up,’ he said.
 ‘I can tell you this is one of the things the president feels very strongly about.’
 Senate Republicans’ proposal to overhaul the tax code, unveiled last week, diverges in key ways from a plan that advanced through a House committee.
 Both bills would reduce the corporate tax rate to 20% from 35%, but the Senate proposal would delay the rate cut until 2019, forgo a repeal of the estate tax and eliminate the entire state and local tax deduction.”